Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Experiments

-Evaluation metrics for server include convergence speed, measured by the number of communication rounds required for convergence, and the performance of the aggregated model post-convergence.
+Evaluation metrics for the server include convergence speed, measured by the number of communication rounds the system took to converge, and final performance of the aggregated model.
 For clients, we assess their performances after aggregation and re-quantization.